dev-S-t/dev-S-t/README.md

 ## Hi there 👋
+I’m Sahil Tomar — AI/ML dev, system thinker, and builder of multi-agent chaos (the good kind).

+🧠 Currently working with LLMs, RAG stacks, and Google's ADK to make AI more real-time, modular, and useful.

+⚙️ I prototype fast, fail smart, and ship cleaner than my browser history.
+📦 Whether it’s pipelines, agents, or APIs — if it scales, I’m in.
 <!--
 **dev-S-t/dev-S-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.